prasanna7401/CIS-Benchmarks-AutoRemediation-in-AWS-Organization/README.md

 |   3.10  |   <code>CloudTrail.1</code> |   Ensure that object-level logging for Write events is enabled for S3 buckets  |   <code>cis-aws-foundations-benchmark/v/1.4.0/3.10</code>  |   Remediated under CIS 3.1  |
 |   3.11  |   <code>CloudTrail.1</code> |   Ensure that object-level logging for Read events is enabled for S3 buckets  |   <code>cis-aws-foundations-benchmark/v/1.4.0/3.11</code>  |   Remediated under CIS 3.1  |

-> Note:
+> Note for Customization:

- 1. For CIS 3.4 remediation, you can change the name of the IAM role created by modifying the <code>iam_rolename</code> in [lambda_function.py](./main/lambda_function.py)
+ 1. For CIS 3.4 remediation, you can change the name of the IAM role created by modifying the <code>iam_rolename</code>.
- 2. For CIS 3.7 remediation, If you already have a KMS key with necessary permissions, you can add <code>key_alias</code> under the “if” condition of the [lambda_function.py](./main/lambda_function.py)” code.
+ 2. For CIS 3.7 remediation, If you already have a KMS key with necessary permissions, you can add <code>key_alias</code>.
- 3. For CIS 3.8 remediation, you can give a list of keywords in <code>exclusion_keywords</code> variable under the "if" condition of [lambda_function.py](./main/lambda_function.py), so that KMS keys with description containing these keywords will not be rotated.
+ 3. For CIS 3.8 remediation, you can give a list of keywords in <code>exclusion_keywords</code> variable, so that KMS keys with description containing these keywords will not be rotated.
+All the above variable changes need to be done in [lambda_function.py](./main/lambda_function.py)